philipdarke/pypi-cookiecutter/README.md

 2. Runs `pytest` and generates a code coverage `.xml` file using [`pytest-cov`](https://github.com/pytest-dev/pytest-cov).
 3. Builds the package documentation using `sphinx` and checks any code examples with `doctest`.
 4. Generates a code coverage badge using [`genbadge`](https://github.com/smarie/python-genbadge/).

+If a new version has been tagged:

-5. Pushes the documentation to GitHub Pages using the [peaceiris/actions-gh-pages@v3](https://github.com/peaceiris/actions-gh-pages) action.
+5. Pushes the documentation to GitHub Pages using the [peaceiris/actions-gh-pages@v3.7.3](https://github.com/peaceiris/actions-gh-pages) action.
 6. Creates a release if a tag is pushed using the [git-release](https://github.com/marketplace/actions/git-release) action.
+This generates a new DOI if the repository has been linked to your Zenodo account.
+7. Publishes the package to PyPI using the [pypa/gh-action-pypi-publish@v1.5.0](https://github.com/pypa/gh-action-pypi-publish) action.

 You may need to update the default permissions for GitHub Actions to "Read and write permissions" under Repository -> Settings -> Actions -> General -> Workflow permissions.